useed/code_challenges/README.md

 To create a new question, simply add a new folder to the `questions` directory.
 You should include a README.md file which explains the question, parameters of the solution, and any resources associated with the question.

 ## Solutions
-Provide your solutions in the questions directory.
+Provide your code solutions in the questions directory.
 Use a file or directory naming convention that contains your GitHub username.

+Answers (with no code) will be provided in the challenge folder with a corresponding answers.txt, when appropriate.
+The *point* of these exercises is to have fun and try different things than you normally would, so answers should only be used to validate an approach you have.

 ## Guidelines
 The following "rules" help guide our learning: